google/qkeras/README.md

 RNNs.
 If this is required, we encourage users to use quantization functions invoked as strings instead of the actual functions as a way through this, but we may change that implementation in the future.

-QSeparableConv2D is implemented as a depthwise + pointwise quantized expansions, which is extended from the SeparableConv2D implementation of MobileNet.
-Finally, QBatchNormalization is still in its experimental stage, as we have not seen the need to use this yet due to the normalization and regularization effects of stochastic activation functions.

 A first attempt to create a safe mechanism in QKeras is the adoption of QActivation is a wrap-up that provides an encapsulation around the